EVICTION PREVENTION ASSISTANCE IS AVAILABLE FOR RENTERS WHO ARE SCHEDULED FOR OR AT HIGH RISK OF EVICTION

-ALSO NOTE: If you have received emergency rental assistance in the past, you are not eligible for additional assistance.
+SEARCH FOR OTHER RESOURCES IF YOU HAVE RECEIVED ACDS FUNDING IN THE PAST 15 MONTHS: If you have received emergency rental assistance within the past 15 months, you are not eligible for additional assistance.

 ARE YOU ELIGIBLE TO APPLY?

-If the Sheriff has scheduled your eviction or your landlord has obtained a Warrant for Possession (Writ of Restitution) or your landlord has gone to court and obtained a Judgment for Possession on a Failure to Pay Rent case, signed by a judge, you may be eligible to apply for emergency rental assistance.
+If the Sheriff has scheduled your eviction or your landlord has obtained a Warrant for Possession (Writ of Restitution) or your landlord has gone to court and obtained a Judgment for Possession on a Failure to Pay Rent case, you may be eligible to apply for Eviction Prevention Funds.

-Requirements to be eligible to apply for emergency assistance:
+Requirements to be eligible to apply for Eviction Prevention Funds:

-- Rental property located in Anne Arundel County.
+- Applicant’s rental property must be located in Anne Arundel County.

-- Total household income must be at or below 50% of Adjusted Median Income (“AMI”) for Anne Arundel County.
+- Applicant’s total household income must be at or below 50% of Adjusted Median Income (“AMI”) for Anne Arundel County, and the household must have no other resources which could be used to pay the past due rent.
+Documentation of income and resources is required.

-If you meet the requirements above, send an email to ACDS at evictionprevention@acdsinc.org, including the following information and documentation:
+If you meet the requirements to apply noted above, send an email to ACDS at evictionprevention@acdsinc.org, including the following information and documentation:

-- The tenant’s name should be noted in the Subject Line.
+- The renter’s name should be noted in the Subject Line.
 Include the eviction date in the Subject Line if an eviction is scheduled.

-- Include the following information regarding the tenant:
+- Include the following information regarding the renter:

 - Name